NCTU-Math-Software/final_project-chen-yu-ye/README.md

 bigMod(1000,7,10^10) = mod(bigMod(1000,3,10^10) * bigMod(1000,3,10^10) * 1000 , 10^10)
 bigMod(1000,3,10^10) = mod(bigMod(1000,1,10^10) * bigMod(1000,1,10^10) * 1000 , 10^10)
 bigMod(1000,1,10^10) = 1000

+the concept of bigMul is same as bigMod since when two number multiple each other, the result might be wrong since it exceeds the range ex: y * y > 10^19 might happen in bigMod without bigMul since we have bigMul, in the process of this program, there is no number exceeds 2 * 10^10

+in this program, we can check 1^1+2^2...+10^10 % 10^10 has the same result as normal compute way and 1^1+2^2...+15^15 has different result compared to the program don't use bigMul0.If we use c++ to calculate, the result is same as the one has bigMul as long as there is no other problem, the final result should be right